 Hsiung-Ku Chen is our director.
 He has a B.S. degree in Physics from Fu-Jen University, an M.A. degree in Physics from Temple University and a Ph.D. degree in Applied Physics from Oregon Graduate Center.
 Dr. Chen specializes in areas including Thin Film Transistor Technology, Liquid Crystal Display Technology, IC Process Technology and Patent Laws and Regulations, etc. He has dedicated himself to the researching and performing practice of the TFT-LCD industry.
 From 1980 to 2002, Dr. Chen held various positions including manager, director and special assistant of the director's office in the Electronics Research & Service Organization of the Industrial Technology Research Institute for over 20 years and was the leader of many research projects during his tenure.
 Additionally, Dr. Chen was elected as Society of Information Display, Taipei Chapter Director and Treasurer from 1992 to 1997 and as Taiwan TFT LCD Association Secretary General from 2000 to 2002.
 Furthermore, Dr. Chen contributed his professional knowledge to serve as a supervisor of Himax Technologies Limited from April 2003 to December 2003 and as a director from December 2003 to October 2005.
 Dr. Chen was also the Special Assistant of the CEO Office at Etron Technology, Inc. from 2005 to 2007.
-Dr. Chen had served as consultants in various organizations, including Color Imaging Industry Promotion Office.
+Dr. Chen had served as consultants in various organizations, including Color Display Industry Promotion Office and the Intellectual Property Innovation Corporation.
+Currently, Dr. Chen serves as consultant of Color Imaging Industry Promotion Office.